 Once a tooth has been pulled, a blood clot will form over the bone and the dentist will cover the socket (the hole where the tooth once was) with gauze and have you bite down on it to help stop the bleeding.
 The dentist may additionally place a few stitches to close the socket.

 If the blood clot in the socket breaks loose, the bone will be exposed and will cause a painful condition called dry socket.
 If this happens, the dentist may place a medicated dressing over the exposed socket for a few days to protect the bone and socket as a new clot forms.

 Some studies have shown a link between oral contraceptives and dry socket.
 In addition, some medications may prevent a proper blood clot from forming.
 Ask the dentist if you are at risk.

-It is best practice to try and restore a tooth whenever possible, but emergency or same-day tooth extractions are sometimes necessary.
+It is best practice to try and restore a tooth whenever possible, but emergency or same-day tooth extractions, including emergency wisdom tooth removal, are sometimes necessary.

 After a tooth extraction, the dentist will send you home.
 Recovery typically takes a few days.
 Here are a few tips to help ease any discomfort, reduce the risk of infection and speed up recovery.

 - Take prescribed painkillers and antibiotics as directed by the pharmacist.
 If over-the-counter pain medication is suggested, like Tylenol, be sure to take it every four hours or as directed to be proactive and stay ahead of the pain.

 - Bite firmly but gently on the gauze pad placed by your dentist to allow a clot to form in the tooth socket.
 Leave the pad in place for three to four hours after the extraction.
 If the pad is becoming blood-soaked, change it out with a new gauze pad once home.

 - Apply an ice bag, externally, to the affected area immediately after the procedure to keep swelling down.
 Apply ice in 10-minute increments.